-Weekly Reflection Assignment
+Bi-weekly Reflection Assignment

-Each week you will be asked to respond to a prompt that will allow you to reflect on some aspect(s) of that week's content.
+Every other week you will be asked to respond to a prompt that will allow you to reflect on some aspect(s) of that week's content.
 This will be a brief written assignment that will require you to spend some time thinking about the content from that week before writing a brief response.
 Some of these reflections are designed to help you identify questions you may have or areas where the week's content is a little unclear.
 When these are identified, you are encouraged to raise them on the "ask the instructor" discussion board for clarification.

-Weekly Group Interaction Assignment
+Bi-weekly Group Interaction Assignment

-In this course, you have been randomly assigned to a smaller learning group (roughly 7-8 people) with whom you will have an opportunity to interact each week via the course discussion board set up for your group.
-Each week you will have specific instructions within the module for how you can discuss that week's content with your group members.
-These assignments may include a series of prompts to respond to, an asynchronous debate, or an opportunity to share an example of a case study or sample ad you've found that relates to course concepts.
-In each case, you'll be expected to post your responses and interact with those of several of your classmates in order to complete this weekly assignment.
+In this course, you have been randomly assigned to a smaller learning group (roughly 10 people) with whom you will have an opportunity to interact via the course discussion board set up for your group.
+Every other week you will have specific instructions within the module for how you can discuss that week's content with your group members.
+These assignments may include a series of prompts to respond to, an asynchronous debate, or an opportunity to share an example of a case study or sample real-world persuasion example you've found that relates to course concepts.
+In each case, you'll be expected to post your responses and interact with those of several of your classmates in order to complete this bi-weekly assignment.